 IMPORTANT!
-The main requirement of chain adjustment is to remove slack from the chain (take up the clearances in each link).
+The purpose of chain adjustment is to remove slack from the chain.
 It is easy to over tighten the chain, so great care is needed!

 Measure conveyor chain slack from the topside.
 Pull the chain up by hand at the middle and measure distance 'X'.
 Measurement should be 1-1/2" (4 cm).
 Adjust accordingly.